dasdriel/dasdriel/README.md

 - 👋 Hi, I’m @dasdriel
 - 👀 I’m interested in Everything IT related
-- 🌱 I’m currently learning SQL and Mongodb
+- 🌱 I’m currently learning Nix

 <!---
 dasdriel/dasdriel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.